Last Updated : January 11, 2024

 The Canadian Drug Expert Committee (CDEC) is an appointed, pan-Canadian advisory body to CADTH composed of individuals with expertise in drug therapy, drug evaluation and drug utilization, and public members (for a lay perspective).

 As part of the CADTH reimbursement review process, CDEC makes reimbursement recommendations for non-oncology pharmaceuticals to the participating federal, provincial, and territorial publicly funded drug plans.
 It also makes recommendations related to the identification, evaluation, and promotion of optimal drug prescribing and use in Canada.

 CDEC's approach is evidence based, and the advice reflects medical and scientific knowledge, current clinical practice, economics, ethical considerations, and patient and public impact.

 CDEC is appointed by, and reports to, CADTH's President and CEO.
-Members must abide by the Conflict of Interest Guidelines for CADTH Expert Committee and Panel Members and the CADTH Code of Conduct.
+Members must abide by the Conflict of Interest Policy and guidelines for CADTH Expert Committee and Panel Members and the CADTH Code of Conduct.
 An honorarium is paid to CDEC members for their preparation and meeting time.

 Dr. Jim Silvius is a Clinical Professor in the Cumming School of Medicine, Division of Geriatric Medicine, at the University of Calgary.
 At Alberta Health Services (AHS), he is the Senior Medical Director of Provincial Seniors Health and Continuing Care.
 He was the previous Provincial Medical Director of Pharmacy Services for AHS, a member of the Alberta Health and Wellness Expert Committee on Drug Evaluation and Therapeutics between 1999 and 2003, and Chair of that committee from 2004 to 2015.
 Jim is also a former member of CADTH’s Canadian Optimal Medication Prescribing and Utilization Service (COMPUS) Expert Review Committee.
 Dr. Silvius maintains a clinical practice in geriatrics at Rockyview General Hospital.
 His other interests include dementia care, care delivery, and deprescribing at the Canadian Deprescribing Network (or CaDeN), where he is a Co-Director.